SqueezeBits/owlite/README.md

 ## **Installation**

-To install this pacakage, please use Python 3.10 or higher.
+To install this package, please use Python 3.10 or higher.

 Using pip (Recommended)
 ```bash